 Increased Network Capacity and Efficiency: LTE-Advanced Pro roughly doubles the network capacity without the need for any additional spectrum or base stations.
-As well as supporting Time-Division Duplex (TDD) and Frequency-Division Duplex (FDD) LTE, LTE-A Pro supports Licensed Assist Access (LAA), enhanced LAA and LTE WiFi Aggregation (LWA), meaning additional bandwidth can be made available by aggregating data together from regular LTE bands, the 5GHz LTE-unlicensed spectrum and common WiFi networks.
-Furthermore, the use of 4×4 MiMo antennas increases capacity by allowing multiple transmit and receive signals simultaneously.
-Finally, a 256 QAM modulation scheme (an increase from 64) makes it possible to carry more bits of data per symbol, increasing throuput and making better use of the spectrum.
+The use of 4×4 MiMo antennas increases capacity by allowing multiple transmit and receive signals simultaneously, and a 256 QAM modulation scheme (an increase from 64) makes it possible to carry more bits of data per symbol, increasing throughput and making better use of the spectrum.

 Other benefits delivered by LTE-Advanced Pro over earlier LTE technologies include longer battery life (up to 10x) and a closer alignment with 5G for improved network future-proofing.
 It also enables private organisations to take advantage of spectrum sharing to establish private LTE networks, without having to buy a spectrum license.

 What is LTE-Advanced Pro Suited For